Mathwizard1/LASERPY-Quantum/README.md

 physical_device2.display_data(time_data)
 ```

-### 🧠 Use Case: Quantum Protocol Simulation
+### 🧠 Use Case: Laser simulations

-LaserPy’s current use case is simulating quantum key distribution (QKD) protocols using master–slave lasers with injection locking and interferometer-based detection.
+LaserPy’s current use case is simulating quantum key distribution (QKD) protocols using master–slave lasers with injection locking and interferometer-based detection.<br>
 It allows researchers and engineers to prototype and test theoretical setups before implementing them in hardware.

 ### 🔧 Planned Features